MLDaily/MLDaily.github.io/_posts/2015-10-10-welcome-to-mldaily.markdown

 categories: Machine Learning Introduction
 ---

+Machine learning has been the essence of development since a long time now.
+Do you know what Machine Learning is ?<br><br>

+Machine learning is a subfield of computer science that evolved from the study of pattern recognition and computational learning theory in artificial intelligence.
+Machine learning explores the study and construction of algorithms that can learn from and make predictions on data.
+It is the science of making the computers act without being explicitly programmed to do so.<br><br>

+Let me ask you a question.
+Have you ever tried to find out what google play, which when finding out what you might like, does ?
+Or, have you ever tried to find out how Flipkart gets to know what you might need and gives you a discount on exactly that particular thing ?
+Or, if I may, have you tried playing chess with a computer, and no matter how good you are, the computer figures out your next move (on higher levels) and you are left with nothing other than changing the move ?<br><br>

+I have just two words to answer these and many more of these types of questions, Artificial Intelligence !<br><br>

+Now, you might have heard of it, but you might not know a great deal about it.
+That is what we want to help you in.
+We would like to showcase every bit of our understanding and excitement about Artificial Intelligence (Machine Learning, to be more specific).
+This solves two purposes - one where we help people gain interest in such a topic and the other where we are able to learn.<br><br>

+We would be taking this one topic at a time, starting with the most basic of things, and finally finishing with the most advanced (though in this age of evolution, it might never end).<br><br>

 <!-- This blog was developed in order for us, in the organization, to get a complete understanding of how projects in machine learning are done and what we, as students, could do to use this knowledge to contribute to <strong>Machine Learning</strong>.<br> -->

 <!-- Types of <strong>Chart Plots</strong> that are usually used in displaying what kind of data we have : <br>